Holographic geometry/real-space entanglement correspondence and metric reconstruction: The radial geometry/boundary CMI relation

 In holography, the Ryu-Takayanagi (RT) formula computes {relates} the entanglement entropy to the area of the minimal bulk surface homologous to the boundary entangling region.
 For CMI, this involves calculating entanglement entropies for boundary regions $A\cup E$, $B\cup E$, $A\cup B\cup E$, and $E$, each via their respective minimal surfaces.
 The combination of these areas yields the holographic CMI, which probes multipartite entanglement structures in the bulk \cite{Ju:2024hba,Ju:2024kuc}.

 We are motivated to employ CMI to quantify the bipartite quantum entanglement in holography considering its advantages over mutual information.
-Briefly speaking, holographic CMI provides a phase-transition-free genuine measure of {entanglement}.
-For one thing, the mutual information $I(A:B)$ for boundary subregions $A$ and $B$, using RT prescription, exhibits a first-order phase transition when the minimal surface switches between the connected and disconnected configurations as $A$ and $B$ separate.
-In contrast, CMI avoids such kind of unphysical phase transition by conditioning on $E$, ensuring a smooth behavior.
-For another thing, holographic MI fails to capture correlations between distant $A$ and $B$ due to the existence of multipartite entanglement with other subsystems when the disconnected surfaces dominate.
+Briefly speaking, holographic CMI provides a phase-transition-free genuine measure of entanglement.
+For one thing, the mutual information $I(A:B)$ for boundary subregions $A$ and $B$, using RT prescription, exhibits a first-order phase transition when the minimal surface switches between the connected and disconnected configurations as $A$ and $B$ separate. {The phase transition of the holographic mutual information as the entangling regions separate represents a drop in correlations from $O(N^2)$ to $O(1)$ in the large-$N$ limit.
+Besides, the lack of correlations at large separation indicates the need to include bulk quantum corrections of $O(1)$.} {In contrast, CMI does not possess this $O(N^2)$ order phase transition by conditioning on $E$}, ensuring a smooth behavior.
+For another thing, {at leading order,} holographic MI fails to capture correlations between distant $A$ and $B$ due to the existence of multipartite entanglement with other subsystems when the disconnected surfaces dominate.
 In contrast, CMI helps detect the non-vanishing entanglement between $A$ and $B$ by leveraging the conditioning on $E$.
 These advantages render CMI an indispensable tool for accurately quantifying the entanglement in holographic studies.

 For infinitesimal subregions $A$ and $B$ separated at a distance $l$, we have \cite{Ju:2024xcn,Vidal:2014aal}

 where $E$ is the interval between $A$ and $B$ with length $l$.

 Direct computation of the entanglement measures poses significant challenges, with limited analytically solvable instances.
 The gauge/gravity duality, exemplified by the AdS/CFT correspondence, serves as a useful framework for investigating the entanglement phenomenon.
 Notably, the AdS/CFT correspondence stands out as one of the most extensively explored instances among various versions of holographic dualities.
 In a broader sense, the holographic principle posits that physics in boundary field theories can be encapsulated in gravitational theories within the bulk spacetime, and vice versa.